neilmb/ItsAllMade/prints.md

 # Prints

-Here's my draft of the label.
-It's probably too long, but I was in the mood to take a stab at it tonight:

 This handmade photographic print is made with the cyanotype process.
 We begin with a mechanically simple view camera that can expose a large piece of film: four inches by five inches.
 When that film is developed at home in a sequence of chemical baths, it forms a negative version of the image in front of the camera.
 Light parts of the image are dark and dark parts are transparent.